 For the past ten years he has been lending his wide vocal range to experimental music.
 “Madame E”, a record co-written and sung by Ernesto, was released in January 2017.
 2016 saw the release of “Devotional Songs“, the critically acclaimed album (among the best of the year for the Wire, the Quietus and other specialised press) and live show, written for him by electronic producer Shackleton.
-Earlier last year Ernesto also performed his new one man entertainment, “One Life To Live!“, at the National Theatres of Germany and Italy.
+Earlier last year Ernesto performed his new one man entertainment, “One Life To Live!“, at the National Theatres of Germany and Italy.
 He sings a repertoire written especially for him by up and coming composers like Othon (with Marc Almond as frequent collaborator) and Adam Donen.
 He is singer/songwriter of the prog-rock band Almagest!, with which he tours extensively, appearing in venues like the Volksbuehne in Berlin and festivals like the Kurt Weill Fest.
 Tomasini boasts collaborations with the late “father of industrial music” Peter Christopherson (founder of Coil, Psychic TV, Throbbing Gristle), Julia Kent (Antony & the Johnsons), Andrew Liles (Nurse With Wound), the Resonance Radio Orchestra and Current 93 (he was special guest at their first Queen Elizabeth Hall concert, alongside Anohni).
 He has sung his repertoire in London venues like the Royal Albert Hall (main house and Elgar Room), Purcell Room, National Theatre, Roundhouse, Cadogan Hall, Tate Britain, National Portrait Gallery, and in historical theatres around the world.
 As a recording artist he sings on twelve albums, four singles, four music videos and on the soundtrack of a film by Bruce LaBruce.
 (For more details see the DISCOGRAPHY page on this site).

 AWARDS, BOOKS AND ART

 In 2012 Tomasini was included in the theatre section of “Eccellenza Italiana” (“Italian Excellency”, with presentation by the President of the Republic of Italy), for his services to the arts.
 In 2013 he was awarded the prize “Sicilian in the World” and in 2016 he received the Italian correspondent of what in UK is the Key to the City, by the mayor of his home town of Palermo.
-He was also added to the list of notable Sicilian artists by Italian government agency Observatory of Arts and Literature.
+He was also added to the list of notable Sicilian artists by Italian government agency Observatory of Arts and Literature and this year he is the Official Ambassador of Pride.
 Among his other gongs: a best comedian prize in Italy, best female impersonator of 1999 at the London Astoria and a special mention at Edinburgh Fringe 2002.
 His work and performance style are discussed in four books, an academic essay and five doctoral theses.
 For two years (2010-2012) Ernesto was the London correspondent of the Italian magazine “Musical!” and wrote the preface to the book “Aida, il grande circo dell’aldilà” (Glifo 2014).
 He has posed for several European painters and photographers: one of his many portraits by Spanish artist Hector De Gregorio was acquired, in 2009, by “jeweler to the stars” Theo Fennell and photos depicting him are included in books by photographers Magnus Arrevad, Enrico Frignani and Predrag Pajdic.
 In 2014 a reportage on Ernesto by Italian photographer Alberto Alicata won an Honourable Mention at the International Photography Awards.
 His image and essence were used by the National Theatre of Palermo on posters, flyers, calendars and videos to advertise their 2014 season.
 Tomasini lives in the heart of Chelsea, where he collects Julie Andrews memorabilia.